Kaggle TPS.Nov.2022

 Another approach consists on training a model to predict labels and then retrieve the most important features for predictions.
 It is even more effective when training algorithms with L1 or L2 regularisations, as they penalise the model useless model weights.
 Alternatively to feature selection, we could have applied dimensionality reduction techniques such as Principal Component Analysis or Partial Least Square Regression.
 It is another way to reduce the shape of our input data.
 In this competition, PCA, or neural network encoding do not lead to the best results, so I did not keep them.

-Since performing feature selection by training gave me the best results, I chose it even though it is more prone to overfitting.
-I tried two different libraries: scikit-learn (in combination with the catboost and LinearSVC algorithms) and LightAutoML set with few parameters.
-The final submission uses LightAutoML and more specifically the TabularAutoML class.
+class.
 My method is rather similar to the one developped by A.Ryzkhov.
 First of all, we need to specify a task.
 The subject of the challenge is a blending problem, but seen from another angle, it is nothing more or less than a binary classification where each column is a submission.
 Then, we chose the selection_params:

-• importance_type: we have the choice between permutation (calls NpPermutationImportanceEstimator) or gain (calls ModelBasedImportanceEstimator).
+).
 Permutation uses a random permutation of elements in a single column for each feature to calculate its significance.
 Intuitively, if an element is significant, performance deteriorates when it is shuffled.
-A more advanced techniques compares the importance of features fitted to the target against the importance of features when fitted to noise defined as the shuffled target (cf.).
+A more advanced techniques compares the importance of features fitted to the target against the importance of features when fitted to noise defined as the shuffled target (cf.). - feature_group_size: specify the number of elements permuted during each step of the search.
+The less it is, the more accurate we are, but the longer it is.

-• select_algos: linear_l2 corresponds to LBFGS L2 regression based on torch while gbm corresponds to gradient boosting algorithms from LightGBM library.
-There are several others, but LightGBM is a good starting point because it allows for L1 and L2 regularisation, thus eliminating unnecessary features.
+corresponds to gradient boosting algorithms from LightGBM library.
+There are several others, but LightGBM is a good starting point because it allows for L1 and L2 regularisation, thus eliminating unnecessary features. - mode: specify the feature selection mode between no selection (0), drop zero importances (1) and iterative permutation importances (2).

 automl = TabularAutoML(